annoyedb/lancer-alternative-sheets/README.md

 ## Using the sheet
 To use the sheet, you must select the "Sheet" configuration (to the left of "Close" in the images above) in the selected actor sheet and select "Alternative `<Type>` Sheet" to override the default sheet or to act as the new default sheet.

-The current fully implemented sheets are as follows:
+The implemented sheets are as follows:
 * Pilot sheets
 * Mech sheets
 * NPC sheets
+* Deployable sheets

 ## Frequently Asked Questions
 Q: How do I roll a weapon/system?